shoutem/shoutem.github.io/_posts/1-5-2-WritingATheme.md

 ## How theme works

-Theme is a set of styling rules that customize the components in the app connected to the theme, called `customizable components`.
+Theme is a set of styling rules that customize components in the app connected to the theme, called `customizable components`.
 All the components in [@shoutem/ui](https://github.com/shoutem/ui) package are connected to the theme so they all share the same style.

 Theme file, `app/theme/restaurant.js` exports **theme function** that resolves theme variables and returns **theme object**.
 Theme object consists of [styling rules](http://shoutem.github.io/docs/ui-toolkit/theme/introduction#theme-style-rules) defined by [@shoutem/theme](https://github.com/shoutem/theme) package.
 Each component is connected to the theme by the `name`, by which it can be targeted in theme.